Our core team

 Nicola has worked as an ecologist with Lindsay Carrington Ecological Services since 2014.
 During this time she has developed her project management skills and been responsible for small scale projects, including designing and implementing mitigation and undertaking watching briefs under licence to ensure the safety of protected species such as bats.
 Nicola holds survey licenses for great crested newt, all species of bats and rare reptiles and undertakes a range of protected species surveys, using the results to prepare ecological reports.
 Nicola has a keen interest in newts and reptiles and enjoys training junior members of the team on best practice survey methods for these species.

 Katie graduated from Edinburgh Napier University in 2013 with an MSc in Wildlife Biology and Conservation.
-She joined LCECO as a seasonal ecologist in August 2014 and was made a full-time member of staff in 2015.
+She joined LCES as a seasonal ecologist in August 2014 and was made a full-time member of staff in 2015.
 She has worked on various small and medium scale projects including ecological appraisals and protected species surveys including bat, reptile, badger, dormice and great crested newt surveys.
 Katie has worked on habitat management plans and mitigation strategies for reptiles and great crested newts.
-She specialises in herpetological surveys and holds Natural England Licences for great crested newts and sand lizards and smooth snakes.
-She is currently working towards her dormice licence and class 1 bat licence.
+She holds Natural England Licences for great crested newts and sand lizards and smooth snakes, as well as a class II bat licence.
+She is currently working towards her dormice licence.

-In her free time Katie undertakes voluntary dormouse surveys, surveys with the Dorset Bat Group, and annually surveys for the wider countryside butterfly survey.
+In her free time Katie volunteers with the local bat rescue, undertakes voluntary dormouse surveys, and annually surveys for the wider countryside butterfly survey.

 Alex graduated with a Bachelor of Science degree in Environmental Biology from Aberystwyth University in 2014 and joined the company in March 2015 after conducting freelance bat surveys for other consultancies.
-Prior to working for the company he volunteered with the Dorset Bat Group where he worked with and handled a variety of bat species including noctule bats, daubenton’s bats, brown long-eared bats, bechstein’s, barbastelles, and pipistrelle bats captured during netting sessions and during harp trapping, mist netting and bat box checks.
-Since joining the company he has undertaken various ecological surveys such as ecological appraisals, code for sustainable homes, BREEAM assessments, bats, reptiles, dormouse, badgers and great crested newt surveys.
-Alex specialises in bat surveys and mitigation, and holds a Tree climbing and aerial rescue City and Guilds certificate as well as a Natural England Class 2 bat licence.
-Alex has also assisted in writing bat licences for projects.
+He has experience working on a variety of small and large scale projects providing clients with advice and designing and implementing mitigation for protected species.
+Prior to working for the company he volunteered with the Dorset Bat Group where he worked with and handled a variety of bat species including Noctule bats, Daubenton’s bats, Brown Long-eared bats, Bechstein’s, barbastelles, and pipistrelle bats captured during netting sessions and during harp trapping, mist netting and bat box checks.
+Since joining the company he has undertaken various ecological surveys such as ecological appraisals, BREAM assessments, bats, reptiles, dormouse, badgers and great crested newt surveys.
+From his experience gained within the company and on external training courses Alex obtained a great crested newt survey licence in 2018.

-Liz is currently working as an assistant ecologist for Lindsay Carrington Ecological Services, she started as a seasonal ecologist with the team in 2014.
+Liz is currently working as an Ecologist for Lindsay Carrington Ecological Services, she started as a seasonal ecologist with the team in 2014.
 She has been involved in undertaking Phase 1 Habitat surveys and a variety of protected species surveys including badgers, bats, dormice, great crested newts, otters, reptiles and water voles.
-Liz currently holds a sand lizard and smooth snake survey licence and is working towards her great crested newt licence and bat licence.
+Liz currently holds sand lizard, smooth snake, great crested newt and bat licences.
 Liz has been writing ecological appraisals, badger and bat survey reports, acted as a clerk of works for various licensed mitigation projects and co-ordinates large projects.

 Liz graduated in Environmental Science from the University of Portsmouth in 2013.
 Whilst at university she co-ordinated a number of voluntary projects including habitat management and calcareous grassland translocations.
 In her free time she does voluntary bat box checks, dormouse checks and reptile surveys in the local area.